pingcap/docs/tikv-configuration-file.md

 ### `scan-lock-pool-size`

-+ The number of threads that TiKV scans for MVCC (multi-version concurrency control) lock data when initializing the Resolved TS.
++ The number of threads that TiKV uses to scan the MVCC (multi-version concurrency control) lock data when initializing the Resolved TS.
 + Default value: `2`, which means 2 threads.

 ## pessimistic-txn